ohrite/mobilization/press/_posts/2022-05-01-seattle-may-day.md

 cta: Watch video
 ---

-VIDEO: Hundreds march in Seattle on May Day
+Hundreds march in Seattle on May Day in this video from KIRO7